Understanding Fragrance Oil Flash Points: A practical guide for candle makers

 Always refer to these recommendations before testing a new fragrance, especially when working with specialist waxes.

-Special Considerations for Gel Candles
+Special Considerations for Gel Wax Candles

-Gel candles require extra care.
+Gel wax candles require extra care.

 Not all fragrances are suitable for gel wax